awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-serversideencryptionbydefault.md

 ### Create a bucket with default encryption<a name="aws-properties-s3-bucket-serversideencryptionbydefault--examples--Create_a_bucket_with_default_encryption"></a>

 The following example creates a bucket with server\-side bucket encryption configured\.
-This example uses KMS\-managed keys\.
-You can use S3\-managed keys instead by modifying the [Amazon S3 Bucket ServerSideEncryptionByDefault](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-serversideencryptionbydefault.html) property\.
+This example uses encryption with AWS KMS keys \(SSE\-KMS\)\.
+You can use server\-side encryption with S3\-managed keys \(SSE\-S3\) by modifying the [Amazon S3 Bucket ServerSideEncryptionByDefault](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-serversideencryptionbydefault.html) property to specify `AES256` for `SSEAlgorithm`\.
+For more information, see [Using SSE\-S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html) in the *Amazon S3 User Guide*\.

 #### JSON<a name="aws-properties-s3-bucket-serversideencryptionbydefault--examples--Create_a_bucket_with_default_encryption--json"></a>